-For some time now, national debate has centered around whether or not to raise the federal minimum wage.
-The current minimum wage is $7.25.
-As of late, President Obama has advocated for gradually raising the minimum wage to about $10 an hour.
-Recently, the Congressional Budget Office reported, that both sides of the debate held some merit, as there are benefits and some drawbacks to raising the minimum wage.
+For some time now, there’s been a national debate that’s centered around whether or not to raise the federal minimum wage.
+The current federal minimum wage is $7.25 an hour, while some states are raising that to $15.
+On the other hand, former President Barack Obama advocated for gradually raising the minimum wage to about $10 an hour.
+A Congressional Budget Office (CBO) report shows that both sides of the debate hold some merit.

 The main upside or benefit from raising the minimum wage, the CBO found was that raising the wage to about $10.10 per hour, could lift as many as 900,000 people out of poverty.
 These numbers come from looking at the current poverty rates of low wage workers, in particular.
 By increasing the minimum wage by almost three dollars more an hour, these workers would better be able to support themselves and their families.

-Economists from the White House say that job losses may actually be closer to zero given the other benefits of increasing the minimum wage.
+Many economists say that job losses may actually be closer to zero considering the other benefits of increasing the minimum wage.
 For example, higher wages tend to reduce turnover, so employers will save on hiring and training new employees.
-Furthermore, the more low wage workers make, the more they will spend, which can help to offset the cost of higher wages for many companies.
+Furthermore, the more low wage workers make, the more they will spend.
+This can help to offset the cost of higher wages for many companies.